KILROY International: History

 A wish to improve young people's cultural understanding after the Second World War led student organisations in several Nordic countries to establish travel agencies.
 These, DIS rejser in Denmark, SFS Resebyrå in Sweden, Univers Reiser in Norway and Travela in Finland, cooperated in purchasing and distributing travel products under the name Scandinavian Student Travel Services, SSTS, from the early 1950s and eventually merged in 1991 to become KILROY.
 In 1999 BENNS was acquired and incorporated in the Group.
-I in 2010 parts of the Danish KILROY operations was merged with Jysk Rejsebureau.
+In 2010 parts of the Danish KILROY operations was merged with Jysk Rejsebureau.
 KILROY Foundation was established in 2013.
 In 2014 ISIC was launched as a separate brand within the Group.
 In 2018 Swedish travel agency Winberg Travel was acquired.